biowdl/scripts/README.md

 and releasing scripts.

 ## About
-This workflow is part of [Biowdl](https://github.com/biowdl) developed by the SASC team at [Leiden University Medical Center](https://www.lumc.nl/).
+This repository is part of [Biowdl](https://github.com/biowdl) developed by the SASC team at [Leiden University Medical Center](https://www.lumc.nl/).

 ## Contact